pdgetrf/ArktosEdge/design/530_design.md

 3. Both 1. and 2. happen Simultaneously

-Altogether, Centaurus edge is designed to run applications with the best effort against environment fluctuation and uncertainties.
+Altogether, the 3 requirements are provided to run applications with the best effort against environment fluctuation and uncertainties.

+### Flexible Topology

+In additoin, observing that edge environments could have multiple layers and hierarchies following either locality or logical distribution, Centaurus edge is designed to allow hierarchical construction of edge cluster topology for flexibile configurability.

 ## Existing Solutions